Muay Thai vs Taekwondo: which style is more effective?

 Kata versus full contact sparring.
 Use of 4 limbs vs the art of 8 limbs.
 Let's dive into it.

 Muay Thai vs Taekwondo: the strong points and the weak points of each style

 Let's take a closer look at it.
 I will try to write about points that I consider crucial to this comparison:

 Taekwondo tournament rules don't allow low kicks.
 That is why it is rarely trained or used in the gym.
-Low kicks are allowed for a self defense only.
-You won't be able to practice it much during a standard training.
-To realize how powerful low kicks are just watch a video of this legendary Muay Thai vs Kickboxing fight:
+Low kicks are allowed for self-defense only.
+You won't be able to practice it much during standard training.
+To realize how powerful low kicks are, watch a video of this legendary Muay Thai vs Kickboxing fight:

-TDK adepts are allowed to punch the opponent in the face but they rarely do so.
-They rely on heavy kicks instead of punches and they leave their hands down during the fight.
-They don't protect their faces which in turn may lead to a really painful KO caused by a punches, elbows or a head kick.
+Taekwondo adepts are allowed to punch the opponent in the face but they rarely do so.
+They rely on heavy kicks instead of punches and they leave hands down during the fight.
+They don't protect their faces which in turn may lead to a really painful KO caused by punches, elbows, or a head kick.

-This comes at a price of more injuries and contusions, but it guarantees that the top contenders will be a tough, versatile and extremely durable fighters.
+This comes at a price of more injuries and contusions, but it guarantees that the top contenders will be tough, well-rounded, and extremely durable fighters.

 Is my opinion biased?
 Yes, it is, just like everyone else's opinions.
 But I choose Muay Thai consciously, with a piece of knowledge about the strong points and shortcomings of other stand-up combat sports.